Taking Exams For NetMath Courses

 You will need the following for your exam:

-- Photo Identification Card (acceptable IDs include driver’s license, school ID, state ID card, passport, etc.; no U.S. Military ID cards can be used due to photocopy restrictions)
+- Photo Identification Card (must be valid and current; acceptable IDs include driver’s license, school ID, state ID card, passport, etc.; no U.S. Military ID cards can be used due to photocopy restrictions).

 Taking Your Exam:

 On the day of your exam, you will need to complete a pre-check process.
 Please follow the instructions for the pre-check.
 This will walk you through how to submit your exam answers and for presenting your photo ID.
 The pre-check must be successfully completed for each online exam.
 If a pre-check is not completed, your exam will not be graded.

 You will be able to access the exam after completing the pre-check.
 You may begin writing down solutions to the exam questions once the exam is accessible.
 No printer is needed for taking exams in this format, since the exam will not be printable.

 If you are taking your exam in the free NetMath online exam system, you will have 24 hours from your scheduled time to access the exam and upload exam solutions.
 Exams arranged through ProctorU will start at the scheduled time that is indicated on your ProctorU ticket.
 For either system, the following time limits are allotted for taking each exam:

 - Mid-term exam – 1.5 hours (90 minutes)